Kaybangz/projects/README.md

 ### 3. Creating the steps for the project

-1. Before getting into the details of implementing the steps, we suggest you to mentally break down the project into small steps and make a not of the what each step of the project will look like.
+1. Before getting into the details of implementing the steps, we suggest you to mentally break down the project into small steps and make a note of the what each step of the project will look like.
 This helps you to understand the project better and also helps you to implement the steps in a better way.

 2. There is no limit for the number of steps that can be created.
 For each step will have a separate folder for itself.
 The name of the folder should be the `step` followed by a number.
 The step names should go like `step0` , `step1`, `step2` and so on...